Park and Ride and bus services

 Campus courtesy bus

-The patient courtesy bus shuttles around the Cambridge Biomedical Campus, with the service now provided using an electric vehicle.
+The on-site courtesy bus shuttles around the Cambridge Biomedical Campus.

-The bus will run Monday to Friday, 08:00- 17:00, following a continuous loop around the site, stopping at the following points:
+The bus runs Monday to Friday (08:00- 17:00) in a continuous loop, stopping at the following points:

 • Car Park 1